 \subsection{Assumptions}

-For all results in this section, we need to impose some ``good reduction'' hypotheses, which we will specify.
+For all results in this section, we need to impose the following ``good reduction'' hypotheses.
 In the global setting, they hold for all but finitely many places. \begin{assumption} Both $\bG$ and $\mb{X}$ extend to smooth schemes over $\spec\Or$, which we denote by the same letter.
 Moreover, all statements of \cite[Proposition 2.3.5]{SakANT} hold.
 In particular, \begin{enumerate} \item $\bG$ is reductive and $\mb{X}$ is affine. \item The chosen base point $x_0$ belongs to $\mb{X}(\Or)$. \item A local structure theorem for $\mb{X}$ and its compactifications hold. \end{enumerate} \end{assumption}

 We will write $K=\bG(\Or)$.
 By hypothesis, this is a hyperspecial maximal compact subgroup of $G$.